Among thousands of recent discussions on gun violence in America, this one took

 what was right, Richard.
 I am sure my children will rightfully take my firearms

-away before I become mentally incompetent.
+away when I become mentally incompetent.

 J. Mshar: I'm not "pro-gun" or